VDV80/dvol_etl/README.md

 Please use and [Pylint](https://pypi.org/project/pylint/) for type checks.

-NOTE --removes extras in setup.py due when attempting to fix the conflicts preventing normal setup (now have to butcher the code by appending
+NOTE --removed extras in setup.py when attempting to fix the conflicts preventing normal setup (now have to butcher the code by appending
 ```sys.path``` which at least is safe for docker container)